-Under current law, the profits of subsidiaries are not reported or taxed in Pennsylvania.
-This is commonly referred to as "separate accounting."
-Companies avoid paying state taxes by establishing subsidiary operations out-of-state and moving parts of the business to that subsidiary - a practice commonly called the "Delaware loophole."
+Current corporate tax law only allows for separate accounting, which means the profits of subsidiaries are not reported or taxed in Pennsylvania.
+As a result, companies have an incentive to avoid paying state taxes by establishing subsidiary operations out-of-state and moving parts of the business to that subsidiary - a practice commonly called the "Delaware loophole."
 Combined reporting would require multi-state corporations to add together the profits of all their associated subsidiaries and parent corporations before calculating the amount of income apportioned to Pennsylvania.
 Currently, 28 states and the District of Columbia use combined reporting to calculate corporate taxes.

-Revenue estimates for combined reporting vary.
-It is not known to what extent corporate profits are shifted to out-of-state subsidiaries or parent companies.

-New revenue generated by transitioning to combined reporting would take several years to be fully realized.
-In its first full year of implementation, Pennsylvania could realize \$100 million to \$200 million in new revenue.
+Revenue estimates for combined reporting vary because it is not known to what extent corporate profits are shifted to out-of-state subsidiaries or parent companies.
+We do know that new revenue generated by switching to combined reporting would take several years before it would be fully phased in.
+In its first year, Pennsylvania could realize \$100 million to \$200 million in new revenue.
 After four years, when fully phased in, combined reporting could generate more than \$600 million annually.
+The Department of Revenue estimates possible revenue of almost \$1.0 billion at the full rate.

-Gov. Rendell proposed combined reporting as part of the 2010/11 budget, and Gov. Wolf asked for it in five of the last six budgets.
+Gov. Rendell proposed combined reporting as part of the 2010/11 budget, and Gov. Wolf asked for it in six of the last seven budgets.
 Each of Gov. Wolf's budgets that proposed to implement combined reporting also proposed to decrease the corporate net income tax rate.
 The proposals received minimal consideration and often faced significant opposition from large corporations.
 Even with significant rate reductions, many large, multi-state corporations would realize a higher tax liability.
 Smaller corporations that only have a presence in Pennsylvania would benefit from a rate reduction and would be unaffected by combined reporting requirements.